 14. Checking up on you or controlling

-Does your partner constantly call and ask you about your whereabouts?
+Does your phone light up with constant message notifications or alerts from your partner asking your whereabouts?
 If yes, it sure is annoying.
 And, it could mean that there is a lack of trust on their part.
 That, combined with controlling behavior that restricts your actions, should come as a warning sign for you.

 Gaslighting is when one partner lies to make the other person think that they are wrong, even when they are right.
 For example, if your partner calls you crazy or blames your imagination every time you point out something suspicious about their behavior, they are probably gaslighting you into believing their lies.
 If this happens repeatedly, you need to be alert.